Lionel Wilson (voice actor)

-Lionel Wilson (born Lionel Lazarus Salzer; March 22, 1924 – April 30, 2003) was an American voice actor, reader of audiobooks, stage actor, and author of children's books.
+Lionel Wilson (born Lionel Lazarus Salzer; March 22, 1924 – April 30, 2003) was an American actor and author of children's books.
 He was known for his roles from Tom Terrific through to his last role, voicing Eustace Bagge on the Cartoon Network's Courage the Cowardly Dog.

 Career

 As stage actor

 Lionel Wilson's interest in acting on the stage began at an early age—his first professional stage performance was in 1936 at the age of twelve.
 A few years later, he was selected for the 1942 Barter Theatre Scholarship, which included summer in a kind of boot camp for aspiring thespians.
 Over the course of his career he played in at least 25 professional stage productions, including four on Broadway: